 In a church staff meeting many years ago it was quite a common thing for the senior pastor to go around and ask us all to name a mark of humility.
 He felt (rightly) it was good practice for us to rehearse the hallmarks of gospel-wrought humility and have them at the front of our minds.
 It was always a convicting and spurring exercise.
-Here they are as best I remember (quotes mainly from Jonathan Fletcher and Michael Ramsey):
+Here they are as best I remember.

 - Thankfulness replacing grumbling – ‘gratitude is a soil in which pride does not easily grow.’